ARRL ARRL-ARES NCARRL

 Groups that do not embrace the ICS training will not likely be activated during a declared disaster.
 Local ARES® volunteers without ICS training are typically limited to non-emergency roles.

-The training requirements include completion of the following on-line courses (available at https://training.fema.gov/is/):
+The training requirements include completion of the following on-line courses which are available at no cost at https://training.fema.gov/is/ :

 ICS 100, ICS 200, ICS 700 and ICS 800